fezm/circular-chess/DESIGN.md

 - Implements methods for drawing the circular game board and rendering pieces.
 - Implements move-related functions, including making moves, undoing moves, and obtaining valid moves.

-### Future Considerations

-- Enhance the gameplay by adding support for pawn promotion, allowing players to exchange their pawns for more powerful pieces upon reaching the opposite end of the circular chessboard.
-- Improve the user experience by incorporating an in-game indicator highlighting the last piece moved or the most recent move made.
-- Introduce an exciting dynamic to the game by implementing timers, offering players the option to engage in timed chess matches.
-- Refine the game's conclusion by incorporating a rule where capturing the king results in an immediate end to the game.

 ## constants.py